junxit/us-congress-bills-115/metadata.md

 - 2018-05-09 — Rule provides for consideration of H.R.
 5645, H.R.
 2152 and S.J.
 Res.
 57. Rule provides for consideration of H.R.
 5645 under a structured rule, with one motion to recommit with or without instructions.
 Rule provides for consideration of H.R.
 2152 under a closed rule, with one motion to recommit with or without instructions.
 Rule also provides for consideration of S.J.
 Res.
 57 under a closed rule with one motion to commit.
 - 2018-05-09 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-05-09 — The previous question was ordered on the amendment (A001) without objection.
+- 2018-05-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.